malramsay64/phd-thesis/04_Machine_Learning/results.md

 visualising the clustering within this dataset, with the drawback that each crystal is separated into too many smaller clusters.
+One of the ways of increasing the complexity of a machine learning algorithm [@sec:supervised_learning] is to introduce more classes to distinguish between.
-Rather than looking for a more complicated algorithm for this, is there a way of reducing the complexity of the underlying data?
+Before having to increase the complexity of a machine learning algorithm to handle many classes, is there a way of reducing the complexity of the underlying data?
+For any six values of the relative orientation there are $6!$ points in space which represent those values reflecting the different ways of ordering the values.
-Currently the angles between molecules are ordered by the distance to the neighbouring molecules.
+As an implementation detail of the nearest-neighbours algorithm [@sec:nearest-neighbours] the relative orientations are ordered by the distance to the neighbour.
-As the molecules vibrate these distances are going to change and likely re-order, which is a possible explanation for each crystal having many distinct clusters.
+As molecules vibrate these distances are going to change re-order, a possible explanation for each crystal having many distinct clusters.
-In other methods for crystal detection, spherical harmonics are used remove any orientation dependence[@Boattini2018], which doesn't map well to this problem.
-Instead I sort by the value of the angles, reducing the data to a list of angles without any order.
+We need a method of reducing the degeneracy of states.
+By sorting the values of relative orientation from smallest to largest, any six values are only represented by a single point in space.
-The result of sorting the angles is shown in @fig:dim_reduction_sorted_UMAP, with each crystal having a clearly separated cluster, apart from the p2gg crystal which has two distinct clusters.
+The result of sorting the angles is shown in @fig:dim_reduction_sorted_UMAP, with each crystal having a separated cluster, apart from the p2gg crystal which has two distinct clusters.

 ![Dimensionality reduction using UMAP of the orientations ordered by value.